rwaight/rwaight.github.io/docs/random/unifi/ubntwiki/unifi-controller-api.md

 There are 2,213 named applications in the javascript **dynamic.dpi.js**.
 See extracted [[products:software:unifi-controller:api:cat_app_json|cat_app.json]] to include for lookups and example usage.

-The application id is a compound id using bitwise shift left on the category id + application id sent from the api using ''%%list_dpi_stats_filtered%%''
+The application id is a compound id using bitwise shift left on the category id + application id sent from the api using `list_dpi_stats_filtered`
 ```js
 function compoundId($cat, $app){
   return (intval($cat) << 16) + intval($app);